jbakse/compform_site/content/sound/index.md

 ### Changing Rate + Pitch

-The third parameter to `play()` controlls the rate of playback.
+The second parameter to `play()` controlls the rate of playback.
 If you play a sound faster the pitch will go up; play it slower and the pitch will go down. p5 cannot change the pitch of a sound without changing its length.

 {% js-lab "sketches/hello_pitch.js" %}